FIWARE/tutorials.PEP-Proxy/README.md

 <br/> [![JSON LD](https://img.shields.io/badge/JSON--LD-1.1-f06f38.svg)](https://w3c.github.io/json-ld-syntax/)
 [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This tutorial uses the FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy combined with **Keycloak** to secure access to endpoints exposed by FIWARE generic enablers.
-Users (or other actors) must log-in and use a token to gain access to services.
-The application code created in the [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) is expanded to authenticate users throughout a distributed system.
-The design of FIWARE Wilma - a PEP Proxy is discussed, and the parts of the Keycloak GUI and REST API relevant to authenticating other services are described in detail.
+This tutorial uses [Apache APISIX](https://apisix.apache.org/) as an API Gateway Policy Enforcement Point (PEP) combined with **Keycloak** to secure access to endpoints exposed by FIWARE generic enablers.
+Users (or other actors) must log in and present a valid JWT to gain access to services.
+The application code created in the [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) is expanded to enforce Role-Based Access Control (RBAC) at the gateway level throughout a distributed system.
+The APISIX route configuration and Keycloak realm setup are described in detail.

-[cUrl](https://ec.haxx.se/) commands are used throughout to access the **Keycloak** and **Wilma** REST APIs - [Postman documentation](https://fiware.github.io/tutorials.PEP-Proxy/) for these calls is also available.
+[cUrl](https://ec.haxx.se/) commands are used throughout to access the **Keycloak** and **APISIX** REST APIs - [Postman documentation](https://fiware.github.io/tutorials.PEP-Proxy/) for these calls is also available.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6b143a6b3ad8bcba69cf)